admin-cf-1/cardano-coin-selection/information/specification.md

   * A set of _inputs_, equivalent to a subset of the wallet's [UTxO set](#utxo-set).

+    This set represents the value that has been selected from the wallet to cover the total payment value.

   * A set of _outputs_ (see [transaction output](#transaction-output)).

+    This set represents the set of payments to be made.

   * A set of _change values_, where each change value is simply a [coin amount](#coin-amount).

+    This set represents the change to be returned to the wallet.

 # Common Interface